Recorded Statement After a Texas Car Accident: Should You?

 Should I give an insurance statement?

 These statements tend to intimidate the personal injury victim, who ends up giving a recorded statement.
 That statement will be used against them.
 The questions are asked by someone who is trained to obtain information that may be useful in defending the case or denying the claim.
-But giving a statement can hurt a claim.
+However, providing a statement can harm a claim.

 If the insurance company is your company, you may have a duty to provide a recorded statement.
 However, talking with a car accident lawyer in Houston, Texas, before you give a statement to the insurance company is recommended.